-Obviously we’re sticking to hardshells in this review.
+Obviously, we’re sticking to hardshells in this review.
 Softshell suitcases are great, but they are just not built to endure the treatment of baggage handlers.
 One nasty landing and your softshell is going to come out looking like a squished cake.
 Even if it is made with ballistic nylon.

 And that is because Polycarbonate is the sturdier material.
 Yes, it is more prone to scratches, but that issue is much easier to fix than a hole in your suitcase.
 Polycarbonate has better impact resistance, and it is overall a more durable material.
 So, for ultimate durability, you are going to want to pick up a PC suitcase.

-Finally, don’t be surprised to also see aluminium suitcases.
+Finally, don’t be surprised to also see aluminum suitcases.
 This is basically the toughest and strongest hardshell material, and these suitcases will last you for years.

-But, the reason you don’t see too many aluminium suitcases in general is because their manufacturing process tends to be pricey.
+But, the reason you don’t see too many aluminum suitcases, in general, is because their manufacturing process tends to be pricey.
 Additionally, they are not really lightweight – especially not as light as Polycarbonate luggage.

 Out of all of these durable suitcases, three stood out the most for me.